-To celebrate the Isle of Wight’s history in building Britain’s biggest space rocket “the Black Arrow” during the 1960’s, the Wight Aviation Museum has created a full sized replica of the rocket, for display at the museum site.
+To celebrate the Isle of Wight’s history in building Britain’s biggest space rocket “the Black Arrow” during the 1960’s, the Wight Aviation Museum have created a full sized replica of the rocket, for display at the museum site.

 How the project started..

 The project was devised by Island based designer and space technology fan Rich Curtis who wanted to celebrate the Isle of Wights history in building space rockets, by creating a full size replica of the Black Arrow for public display.

 The aim being to give the public a real sense of the size of these impressive machines and to show what was achieved by Island workers in the past.